What are smart materials?

 Some applications of smart materials

-The list of smart materials is growing, as is the field of applications in industry, housing, medicine, biology and leisure.
+The list of intelligent materials is growing, as is the field of applications in industry, housing, medicine, biology and leisure.
 This is a real revolution on the scale of materials that will rapidly change our daily lives.

 With smart textiles, clothes are becoming more and more active, and take care of us.
-Built-in sensors record our heart and breathing rhythms, LEDs integrated into a blanket cure jaundice in newborns, thermosensitive tablets change color according to temperature or UV exposure and prevent heat stroke...
+Built-in sensors record our heart and breathing rhythms, LEDs integrated into a blanket cure jaundice in newborns, thermosensitive tablets change color according to temperature or UV light exposure and prevent heat stroke...